osint-liar/lagoon/README.md

-# lagoon
+# Lagoon
-Lagoon is a body of software projects for use with the Local Internet Archive (LIA)
+Lagoon is a React project that helps analysis your data that originates from Open Source Intelligence Local Internet Archive Reconnaissance(OSINT LIAR).